 Get ready for lobster love at Belize lobster festivals

-While June delivers the first day of summer to the Northern Hemisphere, Belize eagerly counts down to another long-awaited season, one that opens with high-spirited celebrations on the mainland and offshore.
+While June delivers the first day of summer to the Northern Hemisphere, Belize eagerly counts down to another long-awaited season, one that opens with high-spirited celebrations and festivals on the mainland and offshore.

 The festivities herald the June 15 return of lobster season, when commercial fishermen, sport divers, and casual snorkelers may once again haul in one of Belize’s most delicious and valuable seafoods, the Caribbean spiny lobster.